Analysis of the subsolar-mass black hole candidate SSM200308 from the second part of the third observing run of Advanced LIGO-Virgo: Discussion

-One can define a Bayes factor that characterizes the model evidence, quoted $B_{S, N}=Z_s/Z_n$, which is the evidence for a coherent signal hypothesis divided by that for Gaussian noise.
-For the SSM200308 candidate, the natural logarithm of the Bayes factor given with our parameter estimation is $\ln(B_{S, N}) = \texttt{\lnBHL}$.
-In Refs.~\cite{Veitch:2009hd,Isi:2018vst} a {test} has been developed which can discriminate between a {signal coherent model} and an {incoherent signal model}.
-The Bayesian coherence ratio (BCR) computes the odds between i) the hypothesis that a coherent CBC signal is present in the data and the hypothesis that instead, ii) the data presents gravitational-wave–like glitches occurring independently in each detector and mimicking a CBC signal.
-Using the coherent Bayes factor and the individual Bayes factors in each interferometer, listed in table~\ref{table:coh_inc_evidences}, we compute the BCR for SSM200308 and find a value of $\ln{\mathcal{B}_{\mathrm{coh},\mathrm{inc}}}$ = \lnBcohinc.
-According to Ref.~\cite{Isi:2018vst} a positive value of $\ln(BCR) > 1$ indicates a preference for the coherent signal hypothesis over the instrumental-artifact one.
-Although we have not calculated the $\mathcal{B}_{\mathrm{coh},\mathrm{inc}}$ for a series of background triggers, the BCR of SSM200308 greatly favors the coherent signal model.
-A comprehensive analysis of coherence factors on background triggers is essential to better assess the significance of SSM candidates.
-A detailed study will be presented in future work.
+In Ref.~\cite{Veitch:2009hd} a test {was introduced to} discriminate between a coherent signal {hypothesis} and incoherent {glitches that could mimic a} signal.
+The Bayesian coherence {test} ($\mathcal{B}_{\mathrm{coh},\mathrm{inc}}$) computes the odds between i) the hypothesis that a coherent CBC signal is present in the data and the hypothesis that instead, ii) the data presents gravitational-wave–like glitches occurring independently in each detector and mimicking a CBC signal: {$\ln{\mathcal{B}_{\mathrm{coh},\mathrm{inc}}} = \ln{\mathcal{B}_{H1L1V1}} - \ln{\mathcal{B}_{H1}} - \ln{\mathcal{B}_{L1}} - \ln{\mathcal{B}_{V1}}$}.
+Using the coherent Bayes factor and the individual Bayes factors in each interferometer, listed in table~\ref{table:coh_inc_evidences}, we compute the $\mathcal{B}_{\mathrm{coh},\mathrm{inc}}$ for SSM200308 and find a value of $\ln{\mathcal{B}_{\mathrm{coh},\mathrm{inc}}}$ = \lnBcohinc, indicating a preference for the coherent {hypothesis} over the {incoherent} one. {Had the coherence test given a clear negative result, it could have been used to rule out the astrophysical signal hypothesis.
+However, its positive value does not imply that the signal is astrophysical.
+Methods have been developed to extend the coherence test to discern the astrophysical origin of a signal (see Refs.~\cite{Isi:2018vst,2019PhRvD.100l3018A}), but neither of them are easily applicable to an SSM candidate due to the large computational cost and/or assumptions on the SSM population that have to be made.
+Extending these methods to SSM is left as future work.}